opensearch-project/documentation-website/_clients/python.md

 # Python client

 The OpenSearch Python client provides a more natural syntax for interacting with your cluster.
-Rather than sending HTTP requests with raw JSON bodies to a given URL, you can create an OpenSearch client for your cluster and call the client's built-in functions.
+Rather than sending HTTP requests to a given URL, you can create an OpenSearch client for your cluster and call the client's built-in functions.

 {% comment %}
 `opensearch-py` is the lower-level of the two Python clients.
 If you want a general client for assorted operations, it's a great choice.
 If you want a higher-level client strictly for indexing and search operations, consider [opensearch-dsl-py]({{site.url}}{{site.baseurl}}/clients/python-dsl/).